ahmedssabir/Belief-Revision-Score/model/README.md

 two long horn bulls standing next to each other
 ```

-To use this approach, first, we need to initialized the hypothesis with common observation (GPT2) ``LM.txt``
+To use this approach, first, we need to initialize  the hypothesis with common observation (GPT2) ``LM.txt``

 ```
 python LM-GPT-2.py